amdmaher/import-marc-into-dspace/README.md

 import-marc-into-dspace
 =======================
-1- check you mrc file
+1- check the marc file

 2- run mk2dc.pl to convert from mrc to dubline core